Morgan Park — Georgetown, South Carolina

 Overlooking the Sampit River is the exquisite Morgan Park, one of Georgetown‘s many treasures.
 Morgan Park is essentially hidden beyond the popular East Bay Park and offers visitors the opportunity to escape the more populated spots of the downtown area for some peace and tranquility.

-The park was the vision of William Doyle Morgan, who served as mayor of Georgetown from 1891 through 1906.
+The beautification of Georgetown was largely credited to the vision of William Doyle Morgan, who served as mayor of Georgetown from 1891 through 1906.
 Among Mayor Morgan’s accomplishments were the planting of 300 live oak trees (Quercus virginiana) in the downtown area and the founding of the Bank of Georgetown.
 He also brought modern industries to the city, including the Atlantic Coast Lumber Company.
-He created Morgan Park in 1893.
+The park is named in his honor.

 Just off the end of Front Street, Georgetown’s main historic route, is a parking area for East Bay Park.
 East Bay Park is directly adjacent to East Bay Street Landing, a public boat slip to the Sampit River and Winyah Bay.
 Also at East Bay Park is the Bobby Alford Recreation Center which offers picnic shelters, tennis courts, baseball fields, and a playground.